ForwardTech-Solutions/prayerSaaS/README.md

 ## test to write:

-- redirect page
+- fix tests that use captcha  https://stackoverflow.com/questions/58684920/cypress-testing-a-contact-form-with-google-recaptcha

-    - make sure the feedback is accurate
+- double check the feedback on the email blast (individual List screen)
-    - make sure it redirects correctly

 ### maybe test? idk if/how
 - QR Object (on emailGroup)